 - Feb.
 21: Michael presented an invited talk at the 7th Congress on Materials Research and Technology in Berlin, Germany.

 - Feb.
 1: Keshav gave an invited talk on TR-PEEM of 2D heterostructures at SPIE Photonics West in San Francisco, CA, USA.

-- January 26, 2017: Our work on Obtaining cross-sections of paint layers with femtosecond lasers published in Materials.
+- January 26: Our work with the Art Conservation Program on obtaining cross-sections of paint layers with femtosecond lasers published in Materials.

-- January 10, 2017: Our work in charge cinematography is on the front cover of the Jan.
+- January 10: Our work in charge cinematography featured on the front cover of the Jan.
 2017 issue of Nature Nanotech.